rajasekharreddy7/simple-java-application/README.md

-# Krishna Devops Training raju
+# Krishna Devops Training
+this is
 This is a Spring Boot web application that displays "Krishna Devops Training" on the main page with navigation to About and Contact pages.

 ## Prerequisites